Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Newton's 186.5 passing yards per game in eight matchups against the Buccaneers are 116.0 more yards than his over/under in Sunday's game.
+- In eight matchups against the Buccaneers, Newton averaged 186.5 passing yards per game, 116.0 yards more than his over/under in Sunday's game.

-- Newton threw a touchdown pass in four of those games against the Buccaneers, and threw multiple TDs twice.
+- Newton threw a touchdown pass in four of those matchups against the Buccaneers, and threw multiple touchdown passes twice.

 - Note: Newton's stats vs. Buccaneers date back to 2016.

-- The 258.0 passing yards the Buccaneers allow per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Buccaneers are conceding 258.0 passing yards per game this season, the NFL's 22nd-ranked pass defense.

-- The Buccaneers' defense is 15th in the NFL, conceding 1.5 passing touchdowns per game.
+- The Buccaneers have conceded 24 passing TDs this season (1.5 per game), ranking them 15th among NFL defenses.

 Recent Performances